williamalonso/api-service-hub/README.md

 $ git clone git@github.com:williamalonso/api-service-hub.git
 ```

-Create a `.env` file and add the userDB and passwordDB variables with your AtlasDB credentials.
+Create a `.env` file and add the userDB, passwordDB (from MongoDB Atlas) and jwtSECRET as your credentials.

 After downloading or cloning the repository, run the `npm i` command.